The decline, fall and irrelevance of No Smoking Day

 Even Stoptober, launched in 2012, is long past its peak but staggers on, like No Smoking Day, because the public health industry can’t wean itself off its own addiction to lecturing and cajoling smokers to quit.

 Pity really.
-No Smoking Day, along with the Budget, used to be the busiest day (media wise) in the year, at least for Forest.
-This year we haven’t taken single call because no-one, other than a handful of anti-smoking fanatics, gives a stuff.
+No Smoking Day, along with the Budget, used to be the busiest day (media wise) in the year for Forest.
+I can’t remember the last time we were asked to comment because no-one, other than a handful of anti-smoking fanatics, gives a stuff.

 Update: from the Morecambe Visitor, March 8, 2000: